 Stage 3: Management of LSA through ICD, fit check and other meetings

-Stage 4: Management of launch campaign up to integration of payload with launcher
+Stage 4: Management of launch campaign up to the integration of payload with a launcher

-Each stage is priced equally, up until the completion of stage 4, from which point on a daily rate is charged until the end of the campaign.
-Expenses (e.g. travel to customer) are always modest and agreed upon beforehand.
+Each stage is a fixed price, up until the completion of stage 4, from which point a daily rate is charged until the end of the campaign.
+Expenses (e.g. travel to a customer) are always modest and agreed beforehand.
 Historically, stages 1 and 2 have saved customers more than the total CST fees.
 The contract can be abandoned after stage 1 if no launch is found.

 Using its long association with launch providers and its experience in the field, CST can negotiate the best terms with any launch provider.
-Very good terms can be arranged for launches that are designated as tests or promotional.
+Very good terms can be arranged for launches that are designated as tests, training exercises or promotional ventures.
 The additional technical risks for the launches can be very low – they will be insurable, and CST can advise on this for each specific case.
 CST can also negotiate ‘guest’ payloads to enable the defrayment of costs.
-Dedicated missions for small satellites (up to 200kg) can benefit from the new small launchers that are entering the market, such as the Shtil family and air launchers.